Outtake: Rediscovery of the Necronomicon

 Half the population of Europe fell to the Black Death.
-For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives—not to mention countless animals and livestock.
-In their desperation to find a cure, an escape from the slaughter that took king and peasant alike, every nobleman from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in existence.
+For a period of seven years, from 1346 to 1353, one out of every two humans on the continent lost their lives, along with countless animals and livestock.
+In their desperation to find a cure, an escape from a slaughter that took king and peasant alike, noblemen from Moscow to Lisbon ordered their physicians to scour every text, every manuscript, every scroll in their libraries.

-But you have to understand, this was a time, not just before printing, but indexing as well.
-Books were copied by hand and space was used as available.
-It was not uncommon that two texts, squeezed into the same binding, may have nothing to do with each other.
-The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with a number of ancient Greek medical treatises by Hippocrates, Theophilus, and others.
-What’s worse, those texts weren’t appended to the end but were actually stuck between the Old and New Testaments.
+It was a painstaking enterprise.
+Every known volume in Europe had to be inspected one page at a time.
+Books then were copied by hand, and space was used as available.
+It was not uncommon that two texts, squeezed into the same binding, may have nothing to do with one another.
+The 12th century Codex Gigas, for example, contains a Vulgate Bible and several works by the Jewish historian Josephus along with ancient Greek medical treatises by Hippocrates, Theophilus, and others.
+Those texts weren’t appended to the end, as one might expect, but were bound chronologically between the Old and New Testaments.

-On top of that, monks often added commentaries in the margins of some works that contained additional information, including quotes from or references to texts presumed lost.
+Monks and scribes also added commentaries in the margins of some works that contained additional information, including quotes from or references to texts presumed lost.
 They also erased entire texts outright.
-Vellum and parchment were rare and expensive, manuscripts of marginal value were sometimes bleached and copied over, creating what’s known as a palimpsest.
+Vellum and parchment were expensive, so manuscripts of marginal value were occasionally bleached and copied over, creating a palimpsest.

 He should’ve burned it.
-But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the master of his order.
+But the simple man from a tiny island in the Ionian wanted his daily ration, which required continual copying and preserving to appease the head of his order.